Oasis Academy Isle of Sheppey: Former schools

-Minster College

 Cheyne Middle School

 The Cheyne Middle school was a large middle school deemed secondary.
 In 2009, it was claimed to be the largest middle school in the country.

 Events

 In 2011, a large children's Adventure Play Area was opened in Barton's Point Coastal Park.
 It was designed by children from the school and built with funding (£87,000) from the Big Lottery.